mcsimenc/PhyLTR/README.md

 --mafft_smallAln_maxclustsize (50)	Max elements to consider a cluster small.
 --mafft_mediumAln_maxclustsize (500)	Max elements to consider a cluster medium.
 --mafft_largeAln_maxclustsize (1000)	Max elements to consider a cluster large.
 Clusters larger than this will not be aligned.
---min_clust_size (7)			Do not align clusters smaller than this.
---nosmalls				Do not combine and assemble all clusters smaller than --min_clust_size
 ```
 ---
 ## APPENDIX B. Other global options